 Cary Elwes as Wesley was many a 30-something’s first crush!
 The Princess Bride tells the story of true love between Princess Buttercup (Robin Wright Penn with long hair!) and her long-lost farm boy, Wesley, who returns as a masked pirate and kidnaps her on the eve of her wedding to a horror of a prince – spoiler alert!
 This movie just doesn’t age – and the dialogue gets even more hilarious each time you watch it.

 Okay, so Aladdin may be a petty thief with trust issues, but he is pretty cute, charming, and irresistible.
-Apart from the loveable characters, magical storyline, and can’t-get-them-out-of-your-head songs (“a whole new worldddddd”), who wouldn’t want a sarcastic talking parrot and protective tiger for pets?
+Apart from the loveable characters, magical storyline and can’t-get-them-out-of-your-head songs (“a whole new worldddddd”), who wouldn’t want a sarcastic talking parrot and protective tiger for pets?
+So much better than the recent live-action remake in our opinion!

 Homeward Bound (1993)